ROCm/rocr_debug_agent/README.md

 ### Logging

-By default ROCr Debug Agent logging is disabled.
+By default ROCdebug-agent logging is disabled.
 It can be enabled to display to `stdout` using:

 ```sh
 export ROCM_DEBUG_ENABLE_AGENTLOG=stdout